Golden Gate Estates woman arrested, accused of letting infant drown in bathtub

-A 29-year-old woman has been arrested after, Collier County deputies said, she let a baby in her care drown in a bathtub.
+A 29-year-old woman has been arrested after she let a baby in her care drown in a bathtub.

 The sheriff’s office said Laber “staged the child’s death to make it appear as if it were an accident.”